 The electricity industry is a confusing one, with all its components, and the various plans, fees and prices which often differ between companies and areas of NZ.
 Yeesh.

 We get lots of questions about User plans – what they are, what they do, and what the difference is between them – so in the interest of consumer awareness, we’re bringing you the enlightenment.

-Did you know that distribution companies charge different metering rates for Low Users and Standard Users of electricity, to ensure there’s a fair spread of cost amongst users?
-(Now you do!).
+Distribution companies charge different metering rates for Low Users and Standard Users of electricity, to ensure there’s a fair spread of cost amongst users.
 User Plans and rates are set by the distribution companies, at thresholds based on kilowatt (kWh) usage per year.
 Households that use more than 8,000kWh each year should be on a Standard User plan, while households that use less than 8,000kWh over a year should be on a Low user plan.
 From Christchurch south, however, the threshold is 9,000kWh.